unpoly/unpoly/src/unpoly/pages/flashes.md

 </main>
 ```

-Not that this may cause a second `[up-flashes]` element
+This style will usually cause multiple `[up-flashes]` containers
-when you open an overlay.
-In that case flashes from overlay content will be rendered into
+to be attached when you [open an overlay](/opening-overlays).
+In this case any flash messages from overlay content will be rendered into
 the overlay preferrably.
 Only when the overlay is closing, its
 [flashes will be rendered into the parent layer](#from-closing-overlays) (instead of being discarded).